 Certificate and diploma fees

 Fees in the adventure diplomas are based upon a combination of TRU international student tuition AND diploma activity fees.
-For international students, these fees total approximately CDN$7,500-10,000 per semester, depending on course selection.
-The Adventure Sport Certificate is comprised of two-three semesters of study and the diplomas are comprised of 4-6 semesters of study (depending upon your course selection).
+For international students, these fees depend on course selection.
+TRU World has details on the amount you pay.
+The Adventure Sport Certificate is comprised of two-three semesters of study and the diplomas are comprised of four to six semesters of study (depending upon your course selection).